marc-f/adamcod.es/_posts/2013-01-08-why-psr3-doesnt-make-sense.md

 Then you look at the logging situation.
 Slim is logging to `./dist/rest/logs`, Cake is logging to `./dist/web/app/tmp/logs`, and your use-cases use monolog[^2] to log to somewhere else.
 Yuk.

-The guys in camp 2, who kind of get PSR-3, are now thinking: Wouldn't it be great if we could just use monolog throughout to log to `./logs`?
+The guys in camp 2, who kind of gets PSR-3, are now thinking: Wouldn't it be great if we could just use monolog throughout to log to `./logs`?
 That's what PSR-3 is for.

 No! _No cookies for you_.